Pop quiz! Which one of these do home sellers find most stressful?

 Enhancing the landscaping to sell a house can make an even greater impression.

-Your front yard is the first thing a buyer will see when they pull up to your home.
+Your curb appeal is the first thing a buyer will see when they pull up to your home.

 Remember when I said a buyer’s emotion will influence their decision?